grikdotnet/phpdocker/README.md

 ### Extensions added:

-Images contain following extensions with libraries they dependent on:
+List of extensions and dependent libraries added to the official PHP image.

+5.6-fpm-alpine and 7.1-fpm-alpine:

 * Apcu
 * Bcmath
 * GD, with webp support in php 7